Hurst at 501 West Harwood Road Hurst, Texas 76054

 Who we are

-Varsity Orthopedics is a physician practice based in the Dallas/Fort Worth area that specializes in pediatric orthopedics and the specific needs of children.
-We care for kids, teenagers and young adults who have suffered sports-related injuries, fractures and growth-related bone disorders.
+Varsity Orthopedics is a sports medicine clinic that specializes in pediatric orthopedics and the specific needs of children and adolescents.
+We care for kids, teenagers and young adults who have suffered sports-related injuries, fractures, overuse syndromes and growth-related bone disorders across the entire northeast Tarrant county.

 How Varsity Orthopedics is different